 The purpose of the proposed Operating Guidelines for Self-Operated Community Gardens is to provide a standard set of rules, regulations, and operating procedures for all community garden facilities operated by RAP.
-The implementation of uniform operating guidelines for community garden facilities would provide member gardeners with certainty in program operations, and clearly identify RAP's standards and expectations for member conduct.
+Community Gardens operated by individuals and organizations in partnership with RAP through a Board approved Partnership Agreement would not be subject to these operating guidelines.
+The implementation of uniform operating guidelines for RAP operated community garden facilities would provide member gardeners with certainty in program operations, and clearly identify RAP's standards and expectations for member conduct.